-‘Organic’- Products that bear this label must contain 95 percent organic ingredients with the exception of water and salt.
+Products that bear this label must be made up of 95% organic ingredients, except for water and salt.
 The ‘5%’ must only be used if organic products are not available.
-Can use USDA organic seal.
+The products can also use the USDA organic seal.

 - Vitamin A: This helps to support the immune system and vision.

 - B vitamins: This helps to change food into energy.

 - Vitamin C: This supports growth and helps to repair body tissues, it also helps to protect cells from damage.

 - Vitamin D: This helps the baby to absorb calcium and supports strong bones.